AngeloDotNet/MinimalApi.Identity/docs/Roadmap.md

 - [ ] Move the configuration of the profile manager to a dedicated library
 - [ ] Move the configuration of the roles to a dedicated library
 - [ ] Add CancellationToken to API endpoints (where necessary)
-- [ ] Move email sending logic (with improvements) to a hosted service
+- [ ] Move email sending logic (with improvements) to a dedicated library
-- [ ] Verify that the return type is a model record and not the database entity
+- [ ] Modify email sending logic (with improvements) on a hosted service
 - [ ] Add automatic creation of a default administrator account
 - [ ] Replacing exceptions with implementation of operation results
 - [ ] Replacing the hosted service email sender using Coravel jobs